-Commercial/Industrial Facility: A public or private establishment where the principal use is the supply, sale, and/or manufacture of services, products, or information, including but not limited to: manufacturing, processing, or other industrial operations; service or retail establishments; printing or publishing establishments; research and development facilities; small or large quantity generators of hazardous waste; laboratories; hospitals.
+Commercial/Industrial ActivityFacility: A public or private establishment where the principal use is the supply, sale, and/or manufacture of services, products, or information, including but not limited to: mManufacturing, processing, andor other industrial and industrial-type operations; service or retail establishments; printing or publishing establishments; research and development facilities; small or large quantity generators of hazardous waste; laboratories; hospitals.

-Commercial Fertilizer: Any substance containing one or more recognized plant nutrients which is used for its plant nutrient content, and which is designed for use, or claimed to have value in promoting plant growth, except un-manipulated animal and vegetable manures, marl, lime, limestone, wood ashes, and gypsum, and other products exempted by state regulation.
+Commercial Fertilizer: Any substance containing one or more recognized plant nutrients which is used for its plant nutrient content, and which is designed for use, or claimed to have value in promoting plant growth, except un-manipulated animal and vegetable manures, marl, lime, limestone, wood ashes, and gypsum, and other products exempted from regulation as fertilizer by the Commonwealth of Massachusettsstate regulation.